-Risk assessments and safety policies are Time to Talk Team Around the Child (TAC) in place and are regularly updated to meetings, Early Support meetings ensure all children are safe within the Socially Speaking and reviews are supported by a school and on visits. range of agencies.
-Any child can talk to a teacher or Whole school Thrive approach teaching assistant in school about Assessments carried out for any worries.
-Some children may also individual pupils by school and fa Our school is a 'Healthy Schools' school benefit from having an identified to determine emotional and wellb which is evidence of all of the work we do adult/s in school to support their needs.
-Information shared with to promote a healthy lifestyle wellbeing. support agencies including those Ũ listed below.
-Clubs for children offered, some by Our outdoor area provides an volunteers or other organisations, including environment for relieving stress and Opportunities through school or this year: Sailing, Gardening, Active Club, gives children the opportunity of family referrals to outside agenci Dance, Capoeira, Multi Sports, Bikeability, learning in a different environment. support individual pupils and their Arts and Craft, Scrabble, Lego and J J J J J J J J J J J J J J J J J J J families including: computing.
-6 Early Help Hub Pupils have access to a school nurse on Child and Adolescent Mer a referral basis.
-Health service Educational Psychologist School Council Penhaligon's Friends School Nursing team Information in newsletters and/or on Dreadnought school website for parents to help them understand needs of children at our Speech and Language Thorapy school.
-Therapy For more information and conta The social moral spiritual cultural (SMSC) details for these agencies, please aspects of learning are an integral part of see below our school life and a focus for our class assemblies.
-Pupils with specific medical conditions have an individual Whole school approach using the Thrive Healthcare Plan. approach: a specific way of working with all ricaliticare r lan.
+- Risk assessments and safety policies are in place and are regularly updated to ensure all children are safe within the school and on visits. - We have been working with the Aspire Trust to become a trauma informed school which is a priority for the MAT.
+The SENDCo has attended training and fed back to the teaching staff. - Our school is a 'Healthy Schools' school which is evidence of all of the work we do to promote a healthy lifestyle - Clubs for children offered, some by volunteers or other organisations, including this year: Sailing, Gardening, Active Club, Dance, Capoeira, Multi Sports, Bikeability, Arts and Craft, Scrabble, Lego and computing. - Pupils have access to a school nurse on a referral basis. - School Council - Information in newsletters and/or on school website for parents to help them understand needs of children at our school. - The social moral spiritual cultural (SMSC)